-Most studies indicated that overall crash rates increase when the phase plan changes from POLT to PPLT.
-It is recommended to verify the suitability of allowing permissive left turn movements on signalized intersections based on: left turn and opposing traffic volume, speed limit, sight distance, number of left turn and opposing through traffic lanes, U-turn volume, and crash history involved left turning vehicles.
+Most studies indicated that overall crash rates increased when the phase plan changed from POLT to PPLT.
+They recommended verifying the suitability of allowing permissive leftturn movements on signalized intersections on the basis of left turn and opposing traffic volumes, speed limit, sight distance, number of left turn and opposing through-traffic lanes, Uturn volumes, and crash history involving left turning vehicles.